flash-jaehyun/EqV2-SingleAtomOER/README.md

 - `configs/` – Training and evaluation configurations
 - `checkpoints/` – Pretrained and fine-tuned model weights
 - `data/` – Processed dataset and split information
-- `src/` – Model, dataset loader, and training scripts
+- `scripts/` – Model, dataset, and training scripts
-- `results/` – Example outputs and performance summaries
+- `results/` – Example output figures
--
 ---
-## Usage
-Executable Jupyter notebooks demonstrating model training and evaluation will be added in a future update.
-The current version provides configuration files, datasets, and pretrained checkpoints for reproducibility.

 ## Usage
 Executable Jupyter notebooks demonstrating model training and evaluation will be added in a future update.